phkim14/288clouds-hugo/2020-03-20-vra8-nsxt-existing-security-group-using-segment-port-tags.md

 20. Once deployed, go to "Deployments" tab in vRA and note the IP address of the deployment.
 {{<image src="step20.png" linked="true">}}
 21. Now log into NSX-T UI and go to "Inventory" > "Groups".
-22. Click "View Members" of the security group you have selected in the network profile.
+22. Click "View Members" of the security group you have used.
 23. Click "IP Addresses" and you'll see the IP address of the deployment.
 {{<image src="step23.png" linked="true">}}
 24. If you want to see the segment port tag that has been applied, log into NSX-T and go to "Advanced Networking & Security" > "Switching".